d3v3l0/gtwiwtg/README.md

 ### The Combination and Transformation Functions

-You can create more intersting and more specific generators by using a few higher-order functions to transform combine and transform simple generators.
+You can create more intersting and more specific generators by using a few higher-order functions to combine and transform simple generators.

 These transformations are desirable because they can be performed before any elements are produced.